 Revenue from contracts with customers consists of special events and activities.
-Revenues are recognized when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+Revenues are recognized when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration the Foundation expects to be entitled to in exchange for those goods or services.
 These revenues are recognized net of discounts, waivers, and refunds.